Season 2 – Story 9

 Two Doctor Who greats make inauspicious debuts.
 Maestro from Oz, Dudley Simpson delivers some annoyingly childish music (he’d soon get the knack).
 And Douglas Camfield, who’d become the BBC’s hottest director in the following decades, got his very first directing job on episode four.

-And, yes, I did mean “episode four”.
+And, yes, I do mean “episode four”.
 Planet of Giants began life as a four-parter in the first production run but was held back to kick-start season two.
 Lambert felt the action needed tightening up so she took the extraordinary measure of editing parts three and four into one instalment.
 Pinfield graciously allowed Camfield to take sole on-screen credit for the new episode three.

 – – –

 Radio Times archive material

 To herald the start of season two, RT led with a one-page feature, updating viewers on the “far, fabulous and wonderfully fantastic” odyssey.
 It also let its own giant cat out of the bag: “Dr. Who… has not seen the last of the Daleks.”

 – – –